 WARNING: We have been required to include some terminology in this part because of its specific meaning under the Act and associated legislation.
 We acknowledge that some of the language used may be distressing, in which case we encourage you to reach out to your People & Culture Business Partner and/or our EAP provider for support.

 Note: Leave only applies to permanent or fixed term Employees unless it is specifically stated that it applies to casual Employees.
-Part-time Employees accrue leave on a pro-rated basis unless otherwise stated.
+Part-time Employees accrue leave on a pro-rata basis unless otherwise stated.

 17 PERSONAL LEAVE